RothkopfLab/inverse-optimal-control/README.md

 This repository contains code for the paper

 Schultheis, M., Straub, D., & Rothkopf, C. A. (2021).
 Inverse Optimal Control Adapted to the Noise Characteristics of the Human Sensorimotor System.
-Advances in Neural Information Processing Systems 35 (2021).
+35th Conference on Neural Information Processing Systems (NeurIPS 2021), Sydney, Australia.

 Installation: